saurabdixit/RoboND-DeepLearning-Project/README.md

 * Make sure that you have RoboND conda environment and tensorflow installed.
 Navigate to the code directory, activate your conda environment, and open the jupyter notebook labeled as model_training_6.ipynb.
 ```
 conda activate RoboND
-jupyter notebook model_training_final.ipynb
+jupyter notebook model_training_6.ipynb
 ```
-* Run all cells.
-I have commented out the FCN training cell and model saving cell.
-So, it should pick up existing trained model and provide you the result.
+* Please run cells.
+Make sure that you don't run the training cell or saving the model cell, unless you want to see training.
+If you are running at that on AWS, I suggest increasing the num_epocs to 200.
 * Thanks for running the project!
 You should see following result at the end.

 ## Network Architecture